 The private ownership of big cats, such as lions and tigers, remains a huge animal welfare and human safety issue.
 Between 5,000 – 10,000 big cats are estimated to be in private ownership in the U.S.1

 For instance, in Texas you can buy a tiger for less than $1,000 and are merely required to purchase a permit from the state’s wildlife department.
 Four other states don’t even go that far and have no law in place that directly regulates or controls the private possession of wild or exotic animals.
-Overall, 36 states and D.C. have a ban on big cats as pets (with varying exemptions and requirements) and 10 states require a permit.2
+Overall, the confusing patchwork of state laws (some states ban big cats as pets, some have only partial restrictions, and some merely require a permit) results in ineffective enforcement and completely fails to protect public safety and animal welfare.

 Sanctuaries today are filled to capacity with big cats who were either: relinquished to them by owners who could no longer afford to feed and care for the animals; confiscated by law enforcement due to neglect, abandonment, or animal cruelty; or rescued from exploitative roadside zoos, circuses, exotic animal auctions, and other public attractions.